Matthew Cok (MBA ’20)

 Health Care: Advance in administrative roles in health care with the knowledge and experience of developing solutions to real-world problems as you add value to your career and influence.
 Course topics include outcomes management, regulatory issues and a final capstone project.

 Advance in leadership in the format that best suits you.
-Choose to take your core courses through a CUOn-Site, CULive or CUAnytime format.
-You’ll take your concentration courses through the CUAnytime format.
+Choose to take your core courses on campus or online.

-Advance in leadership with practical theories and frameworks to lead with influence and wisdom.
-Courses in the MBA program center around the six essential disciplines in business to include economics, accounting, finance, marketing, organizational behavior and entrepreneurship.
+Courses in the MBA program center around the six essential disciplines in business, including economics, accounting, finance, marketing, organizational behavior and entrepreneurship.
 You’ll also select one concentration in health care, finance, project management or global business for an additional three courses.

 BUS-505 Research Methods